KwongKaLok/comp3021_PA3/README.md

 | Public test cases                               | 30%       | (# of passing tests / # of provided tests) * 30%                         |
 | Hidden test cases                               | 50%       | (# of passing tests / # of provided tests) * 50%                         |

 Please try to compile your code with `./gradlew build` before submission.
 You will not get any marks of public/hidden test cases if your code does not compile.
-You are allowed to use lock, semaphore, condition, wait and notify/notifyAll in this assignment to synchronize the threads.
-If you take advantage of other synchronization API functions to implement a requirement, you will get zero for that part.

 ## Submission